famicomical/PIC-nixie/readme.md

 # PIC-nixie #
 Design of a simple yet accurate Nixie clock controlled by a single-chip MCU.

-No arduino.
+Logic Board:
 ![Main PCB](logicf.png)

-For IN-14 or IN-8-2 Nixie neon tubes.
+Socket Board for IN-14 Tubes:
 ![IN-14 Socket Board](in14-socketf.png)

 The socket PCB plugs into the logic board to make an 'L' shape.